 In Arizona, juvenile crimes are treated differently than crimes committed by adults.
-However, this doesn’t minimize the severity of criminal charges for a juvenile.
+However, this doesn’t minimize the severity of criminal charges for a juvenile in Arizona.
 The repercussions are just as scary, if not scarier when your child’s future is on the line.
 So, as a parent, you’re left wondering what to expect in juvenile court.

 Do I Need a Juvenile Criminal Defense Lawyer in Arizona?